Nchrist89/Palms-Peaks-P1/README.md

 ## Introduction

 This has been my first website build.
 I wasn't exactly sure what to build for my website.
-It took a few days and within that time I had the idea to build a website for a theme park but I had many different idea's and thought a resort would allow me to include what I had envisioned which was a tropical amusement park with accommodation, rides and many fun activities to do.
+It took a few days to decide and within that time I had the idea to build a website for a theme park but I had many different idea's and thought a resort would allow me to include what I had envisioned which was a tropical amusement park with accommodation, rides and many fun activities to do.
+I had also been looking into holidays as I've had to combat some problems personally this year so building this website felt like a getaway which I need at the moment.

 when thinking of a Tropical resort I had in mind the colour and feel to what has become the final outcome of the project. it's what I had wanted to create.
 If you know of Crash bandicoot, Some inspiration from Crash cove and the first couple tropical levels gave me some ideas on the feel and vibrancy I wanted.

 Unfortunately mid way through the project I had to stop the build due to medical issues which have affected me since early June, being in hospital in July.
 I haven't been entirely back to full health since and so I had to slim down the project after taking some time out.
 I am still happy with the end product.
 I wanted to build a purely HTML / CSS website and attempt to use flexbox as I wanted to learn that as much as I could before moving on to other technology such as bootstrap which I understand will be used in another upcoming project anyway.
-There have been many stressfull times on the build but lots of lessons have been learnt.
-I have had so much fun building this project and along the way I have learnt some improvements I can implement next time.
-Mainly to do with planning, I would like to fully plan out the coding and structure of the code first I will most likely need.
+There have been many stressfull times on the build and lots of lessons have been learnt.
+I have had so much fun building this project, and along the way I have learnt some improvements I can implement next time.
+Mainly to do with planning, I would like to fully plan out the code and structure of the code I will most likely need first.

 Anyways, I hope you have fun checking out my first website!